sciexp/typescript-nix-template/docs/notes/migration/monorepo-migration-plan.md

 │       ├── e2e/                     # Moved from root
 │       ├── tests/                   # Moved from root
 │       ├── package.json             # Package-specific config + semantic-release
-│       ├── astro.config.mjs         # Moved from root
+│       ├── astro.config.ts          # Moved from root
 │       ├── wrangler.jsonc           # Moved from root
 │       ├── worker-configuration.d.ts # Moved from root
 │       ├── biome.json               # Moved from root (or shared at root)